atmcgrath/END-Digital-Collection/_texts/EN-HarriotMonatgue-1770.md

 ‘Now, Madam (said he) ‘you shall see sport.’
 He was pulling in a little net; I sat down, and the maid stood on the shore.
 He, in dragging the net, loosed the boat from the shore, which beginning to drive out to sea, surpriz’d me; but he bad me sit still, and fear nothing I sat very patient for some time, till at last seeing him hoist the sail, and go farther from land, I began to be frightened; he pretended to be so too, and persuaded me he could not help it, that the wind and stream drove the boat against his will.
 He pulled a little compass out of his pocket, by
 [124]
 which he steer’d.
-We were two nights and days thus sailing, in which time we pass’d by some ifiands, on which he pretended he could not land, because, as I since discover’d, he knew they were inhabited, and had besore mark’d out this desolate piace to carry me to.
+We were two nights and days thus sailing, in which time we pass’d by some ifiands, on which he pretended he could not land, because, as I since discover’d, he knew they were inhabited, and had besore mark’d out this desolate place to carry me to.
 At last he brought me hither half dead with the fright, and faint, having eat only a little of the bread, and drank out of the bottle of wine which he had in the boat, in which he had put his tools for making mathematical instruments, and colours for painting.
 When we were landed, he seemed mighty solicitous where to find a place for me to lie down, and food for me; and brought me into the cavern in the rock: there being seated on his jacket, on the ground, we eat what fish he had in the boat, broiled on a fire he made with sticks, having a tinder bjox in his pocket.
 After we had eat he told me his design.

 ‘My dear
 [125]
 lady.
-Said he, I love you to mad
-* and was resolved to possess you or die : though my outside is black, and distasteful, I fear, to your eyes, yet my soul is as noble and lovely as your own.
+Said he, I love you to madness and was resolved to possess you or die: though my outside is black, and distasteful, I fear, to your eyes, yet my soul is as noble and lovely as your own.
 I was born a prince, and free; and tho' chance made me a stave, and the barbarous Christians bought and sold me, yet my mind they never could subdue.
 I adore you, and have long designed what I have now effected.
 No human creature dwells here besides ourselves, and from this place you never must expect to return.’

 Here he proceeded to kiss me, my distraction was such, that I swooned; he took the advantage of those unhappy minutes, when I was unable to resist; and, in fine, has kept me here two whole years, maintaining me by carrying what he makes to the adjacent islands; where he sells his ingenious work to the inhabitants, and brings back provisions and clothes for us:
 [126]